danhorst/danhorst.com/content/writing/tech-debt.md

 Thus "paying down" technical debt involves _remediating_ one of these aspects of the [software development life cycle (SDLC)][3].
 This isn’t a simple problem space but it is prevalent enough that patterns have emerged.
 That’s why [accumulation of technical debt][4] is one of the [Bottlenecks of Scaleups][5].

+The only effective way to manage these marginal costs is to periodically and rigorously _simplify_ standing systems through methods like introducing new layers of abstraction, breaking services into smaller component pieces, and depreciating anything you can get away with.

 [1]: https://en.wikipedia.org/wiki/Technical_debt
 [2]: https://www.ramseysolutions.com/ramseyplus/financial-peace